Which Melbourne app developers you hire to design and develop your mobile application is an extremely important decision.

 3. Large Deposits

 The size of the deposit charged by Melbourne app developers can range from 10% all the way up to 60%, which is what Appster were reportedly charging before they went into liquidation.
 Generally, anywhere from 10%-30% is fair, depending on the size of the project.
-Anything above 30% starts to become risky and the fact the developer is asking for so much up front should be seen as a red flag.
+Anything above 30% starts to become risky and should ring alarm bells.
+The fact the developer is asking for so much up front should be seen as a red flag.

 4. Yes men or women